chaldea-center/chaldea-docs/docs/laplace/README.md

   application
   will automatically set the ascension phase, skill levels, and np level to match the setting stored
 - NP & skill upgrades default to JP and modifiable.
 In later version this will match the user's server setting
-- Also provide the ability to disable or customize skills/np
+- Also provide the ability to disable or customize skills/np (in local database)

 ### Battle Simulation